-A relatively new subject to Lawrence Sheriff, Psychology is the study of the brain and behaviour.
+Now a well-established subject at Lawrence Sheriff, Psychology is the study of the brain and behaviour.
 It seeks to understand why people act the way they do, from researching the reasons behind criminal behaviour, to understanding dementia.

 Psychology prepares students for a range of careers, whether that is specifically within the field of Psychology (for example, Clinical Psychology, Forensic Psychology or Sport Psychology) or related areas such as Management, Marketing, or even Law.
 Psychology teaches students to understand the wide range of factors that can influence people, while also helping them to grasp competing arguments and use evidence critically- skills that are useful in a wide range of careers.

 Assessment: Two exam papers worth 55% and 45% respectively.

 Paper One is divided into five compulsory topic areas, which will be covered during the first year of the course (Year 10).
 These topic areas are: